Understanding Debt Consolidation

 Credit Score Impact

 The positive impact comes from reducing your credit utilization ratio when you pay off revolving accounts like credit cards.
-As long as you avoid accumulating new debt and make payments on time, consolidation can actually boost your credit score by 20-50 points within the first year.
+As long as you avoid accumulating new debt and make payments on time, consolidation can boost your credit score by 20-50 points within the first year.

 Understanding Debt Settlement